ToothedTomb/NemoS/README.md

 # NemoS - Text Editor For Linux:

 NemoS - Is a simple Terminal Text Editor that is based on Nano.

+# Install to your system:
+**Note: You need to be the root user.
+**
+sudo bash install.sh

+# Running the Application:
+nemos - Will create a untitlied.txt file. nemos txt.txt - Will use the file or create a new one if txt.txt does not exist.

 # Instuctions:
  Arrow Keys: Navigate
  Enter: Insert new line
  Backspace: Delete character
  Ctrl+S: Save file
  Ctrl+R: Rename file
  Ctrl+X: Exit editor

 # Screenshots: